Michael Pittman Jr.: Professional career

+Indianapolis Colts

 2020 season

 Pittman was selected by the Indianapolis Colts in the second round with the 34th overall pick in the 2020 NFL draft.
 Pittman made his professional debut on September 13, 2020, against the Jacksonville Jaguars, catching two passes for ten yards in the 27–20 loss.
-He was placed on injured reserve on October 3, 2020, due to compartment syndrome in his calf.
-He was activated on October 31.
+He was placed on injured reserve on October 3, due to compartment syndrome in his calf.
+Pittman was activated on October 31.
 In Week 9 against the Baltimore Ravens, he caught 4 passes for 56 yard in a 24–10 loss to the Ravens.
 He had his first 100-yard game with seven receptions for 101 yards in the 34–17 victory against the Tennessee Titans in Week 10 on Thursday Night Football.
 He was the first Colts' rookie to have 100 receiving yards in a game since Donte Moncrief in 2014.
-In Week 11 against the Green Bay Packers, Pittman caught 3 passes for 66 yards and his first career touchdown reception on a 45 yard pass play in a 34–31 victory.
+In Week 11 against the Green Bay Packers, Pittman caught three passes for 66 yards and his first career touchdown reception on a 45-yard pass play in the 34–31 victory.
 Pittman finished his rookie season with 40 catches for 503 yards.

 2021 season

 Pittman playing for the Colts in 2022.

-In a Week 2 loss against the Los Angeles Rams, Pittman had a career game, hauling in 8 passes for 123 yards.
-Pittman scored his second career touchdown in a 31–25 loss to the Ravens, finishing with 6 receptions for 89 yards.
+In a Week 2 loss against the Los Angeles Rams, Pittman had a career game, hauling in eight passes for 123 yards.
+Pittman scored his second career touchdown in a 31–25 loss to the Baltimore Ravens, finishing with six receptions for 89 yards.
 Continuing to carve out a big role in the Colts' offense, Pittman hit 100 receiving yards for the third time in his career in a Week 7 Sunday Night Football matchup against the San Francisco 49ers.
-He caught 4 passes for 105 yards, including a touchdown catch that sealed the Colts' 30–18 win.
-In the following week's overtime loss against the Titans, Pittman recorded 10 receptions on 15 targets for 86 yards, also scoring 2 touchdowns within a minute.
+He caught four passes for 105 yards, including a touchdown catch that sealed the Colts' 30–18 win.
+In the following week's overtime loss against the Tennessee Titans, Pittman recorded 10 receptions on 15 targets for 86 yards, also scoring two touchdowns within a minute.
 His targets, receptions, and touchdowns were all career-highs.
 In a Week 14 win against the New England Patriots, Pittman was ejected in the third quarter for his involvement in a fight with Patriots safety Kyle Dugger.
 On December 23, 2021, Pittman was named a 2022 Pro Bowl alternate.
 In the Colts' Week 17 loss against the Las Vegas Raiders, Pittman broke 1,000 receiving yards on the season and became the sixth Colts' pass catcher since 2000 to do so.

+2022 season

+Pittman made 16 starts for Indianapolis during the 2022 season, recording 99 receptions for 925 yards and four touchdowns; he also logged three rushes for 30 scoreless yards.